Have you been looking to create a chore chart for kids that works?

 Allow them to ask questions and ask them questions as well.

-In addition to expectations and rewards, teach them how to perform the chores assigned to them by demonstrating it a few times.
+In addition to expectations and rewards, teach them how to perform the chores assigned to them by demonstrating them a few times.

 Don’t just assume your children know how to do something because they have “done it before”.